Monero logo

 The size of the transaction blob must not be bigger than 1 million bytes4.

-From v8 the transactions weight must not be bigger than half of the block penalty free zone minus 6005.
+From v8, the transaction's weight must not be bigger than half of the block penalty free zone minus 6005.

 Calculating Transaction Weight